 Good views from Failand, Beaumont Hill, and Wrington Hill.
 The bends on Beaumont Hill create sudden distant glimpses.
 Brockley Coombe is a long dark tunnel of trees with cliffs hidden to the right on the lower section.
 Slow down to see them.

 Coffee, tea and cake at Mother Hen's in Wrington, except Mondays.
-Ale, coffee and deserts at The Plough.
+Ale, coffee and desserts at The Plough.

 Picnic spots at Failand, on the Millenium Way near Tyntesfield Sidings, the Strawberry Line and in Cleeve quarry.
 Uses the very verdant Common Lane to Lower Failand, the more conventional route up Failand Lane from Portbury is also possible.